 You no doubt have guidelines and policies that mean your school trip provider needs to tick certain boxes; be licensed by governing bodies, have the appropriate insurance, have the relevant risk assessments in place.
-Look out for accreditations such as Learning Outside the Classroom, The Adventure Activities Licensing Authority (AALA), and that activities are approved by your local council.
+Look out for accreditations such as Council for Learning Outside the Classroom (LOtC), The Adventure Activities Licensing Authority (AALA), and that activities are approved by your local council.

 Try it for yourself

 It might not always be possible, but if you can try to visit the venue or site for your school trip or school residential then definitely do so!
 Ask to be shown around, most venues that cater for school trips will understand the need and welcome your visit.
 Some activity providers will also allow you to try the activities first so you can be confident they are right for your trip.